 Time Crisis 4 – Currently the last of the Time Crisis unless you count Razing Storm although TC5 could be around the corner…

-Half-Life 2 Survivor – Mostly found in Japan but on occasion in the US through imports, this turned Half Life 2 into a workable arcade title through Taito
+Half-Life 2 Survivor – Mostly found in Japan but on occasion in the US through imports, this turned Half Life 2 into a workable arcade title through Taito.

 –2007–

 2Spicy – Very unique light-gun one-on-one shooting game by Sega.
 Kind of an Old West idea but applied to a future setting.
 It used two cabinets linked together, one screen and controls per person.
-Destructible environments were cool but the control scheme (left and right foot pedals to move, point away from the screen to take cover) were too difficult for many player to handle so it didn’t sell too well.
+Destructible environments were cool but the control scheme (left and right foot pedals to move, point away from the screen to take cover) were too difficult for many players to handle so it didn’t sell too well…

-Crazy Climber – This game made a return in 3D along with some very unusual controls
+Crazy Climber – This game made a return in 3D along with some very unusual controls.

 Raiden IV – Very good installment for Raiden, like 3 which was released in 2005 but with some improvements.

-Chase HQ2 – Taito brought its demolition derby meets police chase game back for a sequel.
+Chase HQ 2 – Taito brought its demolition derby meets police chase game back for a sequel.

 –2008–